DATA-606-SPRING-2022/David_DATA606/README.md

 In reviewing the high temperatures in each of the cities over the period of 2017 through 2021, it is clear that the temperatures follow a seasonal pattern as would be expected.
 San Francisco fluctuates less than Chicago and New York City over the seasons.

 Overall, these patterns in high temperature follow a similar pattern as micromobility usage over the seasons.
+The below chart shows the monthly average of the actual daily high temperatures.

    <img src='https://github.com/dfdatascience/David_DATA606/blob/main/images/eda_weatherhightemplinechart.png' width='50%'>